Becoming a Notary Public in Tennessee is a fairly simple and easy process.

 Once you know your Commission dates, you get a $10,000 errors & omissions insurance policy and a $10,000 Notary bond from whatever insurance agency you choose.
 You take the bond with you (after copying it for your records) and turn it in when you get your Commission from the Clerk.

-After that, you need a rubber stamp seal, as detailed in Tennesse state law and the Notary Handbook, which you can find on the Secretary of State’s website.
+After that, you need a rubber stamp seal, as detailed in Tennesse state law and the Notary Handbook, which you can find online by using Google .
 You can order the seal online or at many office supply stores.
-As of October 1, 2014, you need a Notary Journal to record your official acts (before that you only needed one if you charged — now you need one whether you charge or not).
+If you or your employer will charge a fee when you notarize, you’re required to have & use a notary journal; and it’s a Very Good Idea, in any case.

 That’s it.
 No class, no test.
 So, no big deal, right?